 - Or, supplement with an additional daily source, such as coffee or tea infused with Vitamin B12.

 Other nutrients lacking in a vegetarian diet include Calcium, Iron, Zinc, Omega-3 Fatty Acids, and complete proteins (American Dietetic Association, 2009.)

 Limiting or cutting carbohydrates isn’t a new diet trend and it seems to be the most common theme seen in diets such as Atkins, Ketogenic, South Beach, Dukan, and Paleo (to name a few.)

-Cutting carbs can show the greatest and most rapid weight loss results, but in turn you restrict many essential nutrients your body needs for important brain activity, especially your B vitamins (including the all-important B12.)
+Cutting carbs can show the greatest and most rapid weight loss results, but in turn you restrict many essential nutrients your body needs, especially your B vitamins (including the all-important B12.)
 This can lead to physical exhaustion and mental fatigue, as discussed earlier (Schroeder, M. 2015.)

 What is the best way to incorporate essential vitamins into your low-carb diet?

 - Vitamin sources that are sugar-free and iron-free.

 - Sources that contain a variety of B vitamins; electrolytes are also a plus!

 - Sources that contain green tea or a green tea extract.

 Benefits of adding Green Tea to your low-carb diet: